milonmaze/privacy-terms-observatory/www.microsoft.com/en-us/corporate-responsibility/reporting-governance.md

 A listing of what we currently identify and categorize as our top ESG issues can be found below.
-In 2020, Microsoft conducted a materiality assessment focused on environmental sustainability, which can be accessed in the 2020 Environmental Sustainability Report.
+Microsoft conducted a materiality assessment focused on environmental sustainability, which can be accessed in the 2020 Environmental Sustainability Report.

 Climate and Energy